 Lab Quizzes:

 Lab Quizzes will also be a part of the overall grade.
 Before the start of each experiment a quiz will be given asking questions in regard to the procedure and calculations to determine preparedness for the lab.
 Quizzes will be given during the first 15 minutes of lab.
 Thus you MUST be punctual in getting to lab on-time, there will be NO excuses!
 If you arrive late to lab, you will NOT be allowed extra time to complete the quiz.
+Quizzes must be completed in pen or credit will not be given.

 In-class Excel Assignment:

-Finally, a portion of the overall grade will be eared from an exercise utilizing Excel.
-An assignment will be designed to familiarize the student with Excel and the role it can play in data collection, organization, and analysis.
+Finally, an in-class assignment to familiarize the student with Microsoft Excel and the role it can play in data collection, organization, and analysis will be completed early on in the semester.
 It is important that the student be familiar with the usage of a program such as Excel if he or she has any intention of further work in the sciences, be it other undergraduate level classes, graduate school, and/or a career in the sciences.
+The Instructor and TA will dedicate part of a lab period to review Excel in a computer lab; each students will have to generate an Excel spreadsheet during this review, completing the mentioned Excel assignment along the way.
+The completed Excel spreadsheet must be emailed to the TA at the end of this review and the TA will dismiss you from the computer lab once the assignment is received in her/his Inbox.
+This exercise is not optional; it is a mandatory portion of the course.

 Grading Policy